LiftVortex/NormalSmith/README.md

 ## How to Use

 1. **Launch the Application:**
-   Either run the project source code from Visual Studio or download the compiled Windows executable available in [releases](https://github.com/LiftVortex/NormalSmith/releases/latest).
+   Either download the compiled Windows executable available in [releases](https://github.com/LiftVortex/NormalSmith/releases/latest) or run the project source code from Visual Studio.

 2. **Load a 3D Model:**
    Click the **Load Model** button to select a 3D model file (e.g., `.fbx`, `.obj`, etc.).
 The application will import the model and populate the mesh selection dropdown.